Buenos Aires, Latin America

 The history of the area is fascinating and tells an important story of the development of Buenos Aires.
 But today La Boca and the famous El Caminito – a colorful corner house – are more touristy than historical.

 From San Telmo or Plaza de Mayo, you can jump on a bus or in a taxi and head to La Boca.
-Or you can try out this bike tour which also includes La Boca and El Caminito.
+Or you can try out this bike city tour which also includes La Boca and El Caminito.

 Day 3: Palermo